Ask Slashdot: Are There Any Alternatives To Android Or iOS? - Slashdot

 ... a book.

+Canonical Touch is dead but the project lives on, by volunteers, at ubports.com

-Sailfish on Sony Xperia (Score:4, Informative)
+Sailfish on Sony Xperia (Score:5, Informative)

 Sailfish by Jolla [jolla.com], on either the Sony Xperia or any of a number [jolla.com] of other phones as aftermarket.